Continued: A Child’s Clinical Orthodontic Evaluation

 The facial balance will influence where the orthodontist wants to position the teeth.

 Part of the facial balance evaluation is how thick a person’s facial tissue is.
 Some people have thick lips and facial features, while for others, the skin is thinner and more stretched.
 A good orthodontist takes all of this into consideration when determining the best treatment plan for a patient.

 Are you ready to schedule an orthodontic consultation for yourself or your child?
 Call us at McDonald Orthodontics today at (503) 585-5400 and reserve your no-cost consultation with Dr. John.
-He’ll take photos, x-rays (including a panoramic x-ray), and spend time discussing your concerns and preferences.
+He’ll take photos, and x-rays (including a panoramic x-ray), and spend time discussing your concerns and preferences.
 Then, he’ll present a treatment plan and answer all of your questions.